kapakrystian/Notatnik/README.md

-Notatnik - aplikacja webowa napisana w języku PHP będąca projektem szkoleniowym.
+(POL) Notatnik - aplikacja webowa napisana w języku PHP.
+Jest to projekt szkoleniowy wykorzystujący programowanie obiektowe.
 Całość została oparta o wzorzec projektowy MVC.

-Notepad - a web application written in PHP that is a training project.
+(ENG) Notepad - a web application created in PHP.
+This is a training project using OOP.
 The whole thing was based on the MVC design pattern.